Chizi123/Simple-programs/README.md

 # Simple-programs
-Some simple programs i made try out a new function or to have fun
+Some simple programs I made to try out a new function or to have fun

 Feel free to use these programs! :)